 Don't be mean, make sure the container is large enough for the number of plants and deep enough for them to develop good root systems in a decent amount of soil that doesn't rapidly dry out.

-Soil based composts are recommended, don't use peat based compost as it dries out too readily.
+Good drainage combined with moisture retention is essential, so soil based composts are recommended, don't use peat based compost as it dries out too readily.
 Either buy specially formulated container compost or you can mix your own from good top soil, loam, leaf mould and grit.
 Add some lime and general fertilizer and remember to leave some space at the top of the pot for watering and mulching.

 Make sure that the compost fits the plant's requirements as far as pH is concerned, use ericaceous compost for acid lovers such as Japanese Maples, Heathers and Camellias.
 If you are mixing your own, leave out the lime and use an acid top soil.

-As far as planting is concerned, there's very little if anything you can't grow in a container.
+There's very little if anything you can't grow in a container.
 Winter pansies, spring bulbs, summer flowers, shrubs with autumn interest, herbs, alpines, conifers, even fruit trees.

 Whether it is to soften a hard landscape or to fully utilise a limited space, there's no doubt that containers can enliven and transform what may be an empty or lifeless environment into a productive area full of colour and fruitfulness.

 For ideas as to what planter will suit you best, visit the planters, pots and containers section on GardenSite.